 One measure of the Trust's liquidity to meet any such obligation is the amount of cash, cash equivalent positions and listed securities held by the Trust, expressed as a percentage of net assets attributable to holders of redeemable units.

-As of December 31, 2020, the Trust held \$3,334,030 of cash (2019 - \$5,992,900) and \$9,715,063 of publicly listed securities (2019 - \$12,371,973) that aggregates to 57.8% of net assets attributable to holders of redeemable units (2019 - \$12,371,973) that aggregates to 57.8% of net assets attributable to holders of redeemable units (2019 - 61.8%).
+The Trust's cash, cash equivalent positions and listed securities is as follows:

 The Investment Manager believes that all of the Trust's securities can be sold within the applicable 35-business-day notice period for the annual redemption right.
 However, the Investment Manager may not be able to do so without adversely impacting transaction prices.

-- (c) Market risk: - (i) Currency risk:
+(c) Market risk:

+(i) Currency risk:

 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
 Currency risk arises from financial instruments (including cash and cash equivalents) that are denominated in a currency other than the Canadian dollar, which represents the functional and presentational currency of the Trust.
 The Trust may enter into foreign exchange contracts for hedging purposes to reduce its foreign currency exposure.

 The Trust's exposure to another currency is as follows: